sce/flot/API.md

 }
 ```

-The grid is the thing with the axes and a number of ticks.
+The *grid* is the thing with the axes and a number of ticks.
 Many of the
 things in the grid are configured under the individual axes, but not
-all. "color" is the color of the grid itself whereas "backgroundColor"
+all. `color` is the color of the grid itself whereas `backgroundColor`
-specifies the background color inside the grid area, here null means
+specifies the background color inside the grid area, here `null` means
 that the background is transparent.
 You can also set a gradient, see
 the gradient documentation below.

 You can turn off the whole grid including tick labels by setting
-"show" to false. "aboveData" determines whether the grid is drawn
+`show` to `false`. `aboveData` determines whether the grid is drawn
 above the data or below (below is default).

-"margin" is the space in pixels between the canvas edge and the grid,
+`margin` is the space in pixels between the canvas edge and the grid,
 which can be either a number or an object with individual margins for
 each side, in the form: